torchnyu/blog/_posts/2019-12-21-side-projects.md

 other professions have to do far more unpaid bullshit work to get a job.
 Politics majors have to do unpaid internships.
 Pre-med students need to volunteer at clinics or labs.
 Science majors need to do research.
-What's a few measly hours programming something you find interesting compared to that?
+What's a few measly hours working on an interesting side project compared to that?

 # Getting Started